Skip to main content

 The LTCFS application will check to ensure that the level of help indicated in the IADL Medication Administration and Medication Management correlates with the Medication Administration and Medication Management tasks on the HRS Table.
 If the level of help does not correlate between that IADL task and the Medication Administration and Medication Management tasks on the HRS Table, the screener will receive an error message to prompt review.

 Medication Administration: A person’s need for assistance from another person to take or be given a medication by any route except intravenously (IV).
 This could be by mouth, under the tongue, injection, onto or into the body, rectally, vaginally, by feeding tube, or by inhaler.
 Common forms of medication include but are not limited to tablet, capsule, liquid, drops, and skin preparations.
-The person’s need for assistance from another person in order to use a prescribed medication that is regularly scheduled and used should be captured here.
+The person’s need for assistance from another person to use a prescribed medication that is regularly scheduled and used should be captured here.

 The preparation of medications, such as crushing a tablet to be diluted or measuring to fill a syringe or dosage cup, may be considered Medication Administration when it is prepared within one hour of when the dose is to be taken.